 To understand this principle of Black Hat feng shui, you must examine the floor plan of your house.
 You need to verify the length of the side of your house in question.
-If part of your house appears to be "sticking out", then those areas of the bagua are enhanced, which can be a good thing.
+If part of your house appears to be sticking out, then those areas of the bagua are enhanced, which can be a good thing.
 The downside, especially if the area is indented or missing, is that you'll need to add a cure.

 Thirty-Three Percent Rule

-Solving Feng Shui Difficult Floor Plans
+Using Feng Shui Cures to Resolve Difficult Floor Plans

 Two areas are affected by difficult floor plans, interior and exterior, and both can benefit from feng shui cures.
 It's always advised to use both interior and exterior feng shui cures for difficult and missing corner floor plans.
 Although the principles and rules of the Classical School of Feng Shui are different from Black Hat Sect Feng Shui, both share the same cures.

-For exterior cures, try:
+For exterior cures, try the following.

-- Bright Lights: The bright lights approach means taking a bright light (situated on a tall pole) and placing it so that the light points towards the house.
+The bright lights approach means taking a bright light (situated on a tall pole) and placing it so that the light points towards the house.
 This generally is done at a forty-five degree angle.
 The taller the light, the better it is, although a light of any height is preferable to no light at all.
 Symbolically, the chi of the light "fills" the missing area and thus creates energy where there was once a void.

-- Rocks, boulders and/or statues: The heftiness and solidity of a rock, boulder or stature can also fill the gap.
+The heftiness and solidity of a rock, boulder or stature can also fill the gap.
 Size is extremely important here, so think, "bigger is better" in this situation.

-- Plant a healthy tree or a large bush: At the corner spot of the missing section, plant a tree or a large bush.
+At the corner spot of the missing section, plant a tree or a large bush.
 It's also perfectly acceptable to plant a flowering tree or bush, just try to make sure that the colors of the flowers match the missing area.
 For example, if the creativity area is missing, plant a bush that produces white flowers.

-Several interior cures include:
+Several interior cures include the following.

-- Wind chimes and faceted crystals: Hang a wind chime or a large faceted crystal sphere (two inches in diameter or larger) right at the interior corner in question.
+Hang a wind chime or a large faceted crystal sphere (two inches in diameter or larger) right at the interior corner in question.

-- Use an odd number of plants: In feng shui, odd numbers carry more energetic "weight" than even numbers do.
+In feng shui, odd numbers carry more energetic "weight" than even numbers do.
 Utilize this effective cure by positioning an odd number of healthy green plants along the two walls of the missing area.
 The vital, living energy of these plants will attract more chi into the missing area, thus balancing the overall chi of the bagua.
 Don't use this cure if the room is your bedroom.
 Plants create disruptive energy in bedrooms.